bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 You can now visit the PPDM Homepage from your Webbrowser to configure DataDomain, add a vCenter, add Kubernetes Clusters and more.
-In my next Post we will do so as well from Powershell. stay Tuned
+In my next Post we will do so as well from Powershell ... stay tuned

 <figure class="full">